 The Insurance Unit of the Bank reviews the adequacy and effectiveness of insurance covers on an annual basis and carries out comprehensive discussions with insurance companies on any revisions required at the time of renewal of the insurance covers.

 The Bank has outsourced some business functions under its outsourcing policy after evaluating whether the services are suitable for outsourcing based on an assessment of the risks involved.
-Further, undertaking due diligence tests on the companies concerned such as credibility and ability of the owners, BCP arrangements, technical and skilled manpower capability and financial strength.
-Cash transportation, archival of documents, certain IT operations, security services, and selected recovery functions are some of the outsourced activities of the Bank.
+Further, the Bank undertakes due diligence tests on the companies concerned such as credibility and ability of the owners, BCP arrangements, technical and skilled manpower capability and financial strength.
+Archival of documents, certain IT operations, security services, and selected recovery functions are some of the outsourced activities of the Bank.
 The Bank is concerned and committed in ensuring that the outsourced parties continue to uphold and extend the high standard of customer care and service excellence.

 |Operational Risk Measure/Indicator||Frequency|